 Getting to the island is also relatively easy and pleasant.
 The trip to the island of Siros from the port of Piraeus is four hours long.
 You can also reach the island by plane from Athens.

-Ferries cross the island from Piraeus or Rafina to Tinos, Mykonos, Paros, Naxos, Ios, Santorini, and other islands of the Cyclades.
+Due to their proximity, a trip to Siros can be complemented by a visit to the islands of Tinos and Kythnos.
+Ferries cross the island from Piraeus or Rafina to Tinos, Mykonos, Paros, Naxos, Ios, Santorini, and other Cyclades islands.

 Siros and Its History

 The first inhabitants of Siros were the Phoenicians.
-A testament to this theory is the name of the island itself, which seems to be of Phoenician origin, and even the fact that a locality of the island is called Finikas.
+A testament to this theory is the island's name, which appears to be of Phoenician origin, and the fact that a locality on the island is called Finikas.

 The philosopher Ferekydes, a professor of Pythagoras, lived on the island.
 After the Persian wars, Siros was allied with Athens.